Total : Asia's oil deficit to widen by 2025 - Total | MarketScreener

+SINGAPORE (Reuters) - Asia's oil deficit will widen to 35 million barrels per day (bpd) by 2025, up about 30 percent from the current 27 million bpd, amplifying global trade flow imbalances, a senior executive at French oil and energy group Total said on Tuesday.

-At the same time, Europe's imports will be cut by 10 million bpd, while exports from North America and the Middle East will increase, said Thomas Waymel, the company's president of trading and shipping.
+At the same time, Europe's imports will be stable at 10 million bpd, while exports from North America and the Middle East will increase, said Thomas Waymel, the company's president of trading and shipping.

 The United States will export shale oil, but its refineries will continue to import medium and heavy sour grades, Waymel said during the Asia Pacific Petroleum Conference (APPEC) in Singapore.